User241802/DC-DC-Buck-Converter/README.md

 ## Conclusion
 This project effectively showcased our ability to design, implement, and test a DC-DC buck converter using the TL494 module.
 The experience gained from this project will be valuable for future endeavors in power electronics and control systems.

+## Additional Resources
+- **Datasheets:** Uploaded the TL494 datasheet and other relevant component datasheets into the repository.
+- **Images:** Attached pictures of the hardware implementation to provide a visual reference.